Context-sensitive grammar: Context-sensitive grammar

+The name context-sensitive is explained by the α and β that form the context of A and determine whether A can be replaced with γ or not.

+By contrast, in a context-free grammar, no context is present: the left hand side of every production rule is just a nonterminal.

+The string γ is not allowed to be empty.
+Without this restriction, the resulting grammars become equal in power to unrestricted grammars.

 (Weakly) equivalent definitions

-Some definitions of a context-sensitive grammar only require that for any production rule of the form u → v, the length of u shall be less than or equal to the length of v.
-This seemingly weaker requirement is in fact weakly equivalent, see Noncontracting grammar#Transforming into context-sensitive grammar.
-If the possibility of adding the empty string to a language is added to the strings recognized by the noncontracting grammars (which can never include the empty string) then the languages in these two definitions are identical.
+A noncontracting grammar is a grammar in which for any production rule, of the form u → v, the length of u is less than or equal to the length of v.

+Every context-sensitive grammar is noncontracting, while every noncontracting grammar can be converted into an equivalent context-sensitive grammar; the two classes are weakly equivalent.

+Some authors use the term context-sensitive grammar to refer to noncontracting grammars in general.

 The left-context- and right-context-sensitive grammars are defined by restricting the rules to just the form αA → αγ and to just Aβ → γβ, respectively.
 The languages generated by these grammars are also the full class of context-sensitive languages.
 The equivalence was established by Penttonen normal form.

 Examples

 anbncn

-The following context-sensitive grammar, with start symbol S, generates the canonical non-context-free language { anbncn : n ≥ 1 } :
+The following context-sensitive grammar, with start symbol S, generates the canonical non-context-free language { anbncn | n ≥ 1 } :

-Rules 1 and 2 allow for blowing-up S to anBC(BC)n-1; rules 3 to 6 allow for successively exchanging each CB to BC (four rules are needed for that since a rule CB → BC wouldn't fit into the scheme αAβ → αγβ); rules 7–10 allow replacing a non-terminals B and C with its corresponding terminals b and c respectively, provided it is in the right place.
+Rules 1 and 2 allow for blowing-up S to anBC(BC)n−1; rules 3 to 6 allow for successively exchanging each CB to BC (four rules are needed for that since a rule CB → BC wouldn't fit into the scheme αAβ → αγβ); rules 7–10 allow replacing a non-terminal B or C with its corresponding terminal b or c, respectively, provided it is in the right place.

 A generation chain for aaabbbccc is: